-Parents may not realize that sparklers burn at temperatures of about 2,000 degrees ─ hot enough to melt some metals.
-In 2017, sparklers and bottle rockets caused an estimated 1,500 injuries, according to CPSC.
+Parents, beware.
+You might not realize that sparklers burn at temperatures of about 2,000 degrees Fahrenheit, which is hot enough to melt some metals.
+In 2018, sparklers and bottle rockets combined caused an estimated 700 emergency department-treated injuries according to CPSC.

-Those who were hurt most often were children ages 10-14.
-So if you are going to put on a home fireworks display, it’s best to keep the kids away.
+Those who were hurt most often were children between the ages of 10 and 14.
+So if you’re going to put on a home fireworks display, it’s best to keep the kids at a safe distance.

 Only use legal, home-use fireworks

 Fireworks incidents become deadly when banned, professional and home-manufactured devices are involved.
-In every death recorded last year, the victim was manipulating (or was a bystander to someone who was handling) a banned, professional or home-manufactured device.
+Of the five deaths recorded in 2018, the victim was handling (or was a bystander to someone who was handling) a banned, professional or home-manufactured device.

 How can you tell if the fireworks are legal or for home use?
 Avoid buying fireworks that are packaged in brown paper, which is often a sign that they were made for professional displays and could pose a danger.